amlsamples/iris-rc/readme.md

 Kick-off many local runs to observe the metrics emitted by each run in a graph.
 ```
+# Only needed if you don't have matplotlib installed
+$ pip install matplotlib

 $ python run.py
 ```